adonisjs/rfcs/README.md

 #### ❌ Bad example of an RFC

-In the following example, you are transferring the weight of research and finalizing the implementation level details. ** These kinds of RFCs will be closed without any explanation**.
+In the following example, you are transferring the weight of research and finalizing the implementation level details on the core team.

+**These kinds of RFCs will be closed without any explanation**.

 ```
 Please add support for filesystem-based routing.
 It will be helpful for me and others as well.